Understanding 21 out of 25 as a Percentage: A practical guide

 Q: What if I have a different number of items?
 How can I calculate a percentage for any given scenario?

 A: The method remains the same regardless of the numbers involved.
 Always express the part as a fraction of the whole, convert to a decimal, and then multiply by 100 to obtain the percentage.
-For example, if you had 15 out of 30, you would calculate (15/30) * 100 = 50%.
+As an example, if you had 15 out of 30, you would calculate (15/30) * 100 = 50%.

 Q: Are there any online calculators or tools that can help me calculate percentages quickly?